MESH-Research/invenio-stats-dashboard/README.md

 # Invenio Stats Dashboard

+## Current Known Issues

+- the `-background` versions of CLI commands are working but not creating the correct PID files, so the `status` and `cancel` sub-commands are not working correctly.
+We need to manage the background processes manually for now.
+But the process logs are still being captured correctly in the /tmp folder.
+- the record delta aggregator is not working properly when using the publication date as the basis for the aggregation.
+It is missing records published before the first record was created.
+This also throws off the record snapshot aggregator when using the publication date as the basis for the aggregation.

+## Overview

 Invenio module that provides global and community statistics overviews for an InvenioRDM instance.
 This provides a responsive, configurable dashboard for viewing and analyzing statistics for the instance and its communities.
 It exposes time-series data for each community and the instance as a whole, including:
 - running cumulative totals and delta changes for a given date range
 - covering